devcoin/core/README.md

 http://www.devcoin.org

-Copyright (c) 2011-2014 Devcoin Developers
+Devcoin Developers © since 2011

 What is Devcoin?
 ----------------